GERSL/pycold/README.md

 # A Python library for COntinuous monitoring of Land Disturbance (COLD) and its extension algorithms at the speed of C language
 The base algorithms were mostly written using C wrapped in python, and have been verified with MATLAB version (if it has).
 This library provides:
   1. Original COntinuous monitoring of Land Disturbance (COLD): a upgraded CCDC algorithm proposed by Dr.Zhe Zhu for offline satellite-based time-series analysis
-  2. Stochastic Continuous Change Detection (S-CCD, a near real-time implementation of COLD)
+  2. Stochastic Continuous Change Detection (S-CCD, a near real-time and short-memory implementation of COLD)
-  3. Object-based COLD (OB-COLD, integrating spatial information into COLD by using a 'change object' view)
+  3. Object-based COLD (OB-COLD), integrating spatial information into COLD by using a 'change object' view
 ## 1. Pre-work: clone github repo to your local directory

 Clone repo for the first use: